 The most common Senegal parrot is the yellow-bellied Senegal (Poicephalus senegalus senegalus).

-This parrot has a gray/brown head, green V-shaped breast feathers, and a bright yellow belly.
-Their pupils are rimmed with bright yellow, making for intense and beautiful eyes.
+They have a gray/brown head, green V-shaped breast feathers, and a bright yellow belly.
+Their pupils are rimmed with bright yellow, accounting for their intense eyes.

 All Senegal parrots have a gray/brown head, green V-shaped breast feathers, and yellow-rimmed eyes, but their belly color varies between subspecies.